expodecay/UAV-UGV/README.md

 ### ROS Installation
 **Tested on ubuntu 20.04 and ros-noetic*

-Start by cloning the repo into your documents folder
+Start by cloning the repo into your documents folder.

 From a terminal, navigate to the UAV-UGV directory and run the following command:
 ```
 sh ROS_installer.sh
 ```
-When prompted, provide the install sctipt with the version of ROS that you wish to install. (noetic in this case) Provide 'y' to the terminal if prompted to do so.
+When prompted, provide the install sctipt with the version of ROS that you wish to install. (noetic in this case).
+Provide 'y' to the terminal if prompted to do so.
 The installation should take about 5 minutes.

 ** Note that while melodic and kinetic can be used, we have had issues running simulations with these versions.